GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 #### Use case 3.2

-It is possible to block access from the Internet restoring `ingress_settigns` to `"internal"` but this will also block access from any other project.
+It is possible to block access from the Internet restoring `ingress_settings` to `"internal"` but this will also block access from any other project.
 This feature is interesting, as will be shown in the next use case.

 <p style="left"> <img src="images/use-case-3.2.png" width="800"> </p>

-Simply omit `ingress_settigns` in `terraform.tfvars`:
+Simply omit `ingress_settings` in `terraform.tfvars`:

 ```tfvars
 prj_main_id = "[your-main-project-id]"